HenryBHudson/vulture/README.md

 January 20th 2021

 ## What is it?
 Vulture is a project management tool focused on development teams.
+It includes a simple to use kanban board along with a page to view project statistics on graphs.
+Management sections for users with access roles of Admin or above are there to use to manage members and update project settings.

-It's my first web application and is built with:
+Vulture is built with:
 Client-Side | Server-Side
 -------- | -------
 CSS | NodeJS